-The report also notes that these RGGI related investments are projected to offset the need for approximately 14 million megawatt hours (MWh) of electricity generation, save more than 22.6 million British Thermal Units (MMBtu) of fossil fuels, and avoid the release of approximately 8.3 million short tons of carbon dioxide pollution into the atmosphere over their lifetime.
-These benefits are limited to the direct benefits arising from specific 2017 projects, and do not include larger macroeconomic effects that may occur as a result of the RGGI cap and market signal.
+The report also notes that RGGI related investments in energy efficiency alone are projected to offset the need for approximately 12.25 million megawatt hours (MWh) of electricity generation, save more than 6.2 million British Thermal Units (MMBtu) of fossil fuels, and avoid the release of approximately 1.45 million short tons of carbon dioxide pollution into the atmosphere over their lifetime.
+These benefits are limited to the direct benefits arising from specific 2018 projects, and do not include larger macroeconomic effects that may occur as a result of the RGGI cap and market signal.